-Considering the importance of the subject and the need for creating a public awareness and knowledge in mind, one of our famous lawyer-Sh M.C.
+Considering the importance of the subject of environment, and the need for creating a public awareness and knowledge in the general public, one of our famous lawyer-Sh.
+M.C.
 Mehta, filed a writ petition in the Hon.
-Supreme Court, requesting for issue of suitable directions to the Governments for introducing courses for giving basic knowledge of environmental issues to our student community in schools as well as in colleges.
+Supreme Court of India, requesting for issue of suitable directions to the Governments for introducing courses for giving basic knowledge of environmental issues to our student community in schools as well as in colleges.
 This civil writ petition was admitted and numbered as: W.P.
 (C) No. 860 of 1991, titled M.C.
 Mehta vs UOI and others.
 After issuance of several interim orders, the Hon.
 Supreme Court passed an order on 18.12.
 2003 directing all the colleges and universities to introduce a course on the subject of 'Environmental studies', to be taught to all the under-graduate courses of college education at least from the year 2004-05 (if not done so earlier).
 The court order also stated that non-compliance of this order shall entail action for contempt of the Court orders.
 Realising the gravity of the order of the Hon.
-Supreme Court of India and the great importance of imparting knowledge, of the environmental issues, most of the colleges and universities have included this subject in their curriculams.
-Those colleges, who have not done so, are likely to follow suit at the earliest.
-Here is a book which explains this complex and intricate subject in a simple language, which can be understood even by the students of average calibre, irrespective of the stream they are persuing.
+Supreme Court of India and the great importance of imparting knowledge of the environmental issues, most of the colleges and universities have included this subject in their curriculum.